How will the Spring Statement 2025 impact my mortgage?

 Experts are predicting a significant rise in mortgages up for renewal this year.
 It may now perhaps be more favourable for some borrowers to switch providers when their two and five-year fixed-rate deals come to an end which could trigger a rise in remortgages versus customers choosing to stick with their current lender.

-We can’t say for certain how mortgage rates will change throughout the year, though any significant changes announced in the Spring Budget 2025 may have a knock-on economic impact.
-Fortunately, most analysts are not predicting Rachel Reeves to announce any major changes!
+We can’t say for certain how mortgage rates will change throughout the year, though as there were no major changes announced in the Spring Statement 2025 experts are not expecting it to have a substantial impact on mortgage rates in the immediate future.

 If you’re still feeling uncertain about the current market rates and how changing interest rates could impact your monthly repayments, you may find it helpful to speak to a mortgage broker.
 They can help you work out whether fixing now could be a good option for you.